 Although Maine Coons are known for being quite independent, they are ideally suited to owners that work from home, or, spend a large majority of their time at home.

 That’s not to say that individuals who work away from home should not be buying Maine Coon cats.
-Quite the opposite, in fact!
+Quite the opposite!
 I merely want to emphasize that this is an important factor to consider when you are buying a Maine Coon cat since you are responsible for their well-being.

 Thus, if you work away from home you will need to have plenty of spare time available during your time at home to devote to your cat, to ensure they remain happy and contented.